 AMS 546, Network Flows

 Theory of flows in capacity-constrained networks.
 Topics include maximum flow, feasibility criteria, scheduling problems, matching and covering problems, minimum-length paths, minimum-cost flows, and associated combinatorial problems.
-This course is offered as both MBA 546 and AMS 546.

 3 credits, ABCF grading